azumukupoe/giggle/README.md

 # Giggle 🎸
-> *The Google for Gigs.*

-description: A free, hybrid-architecture web application that aggregates concert dates for your favorite Spotify artists from Bandsintown, Songkick, SeatGeek, and Ticketmaster.
+A free, hybrid-architecture web application (Google for Gigs) that aggregates concert dates for your favorite Spotify artists from Bandsintown, Songkick, SeatGeek, and Ticketmaster.

 ## 🌟 Features